 - Grab one end of the band with your hand – make sure that you have it firmly in your hand and straighten the arm in front of you

-- Now pull the band backwards until you can’t move your elbow further back (In the end position your shoulders and elbows should be aligned in a single line)
+- Pull the band backwards until you can’t move your elbow further back

 - Repeat for reps (Don’t forget the other side!)